 Here’s the good news: Unlike most high-risk states, New Jersey’s insurance premiums have stayed fairly low.
 In fact, they’re right on par with the national average (around $1,100 per year).
-The downside is that insurance providers hedge their bets by including hefty hurricane deductibles on New Jersey homeowner policies — usually around five percent of the home’s total value.
-Keep an eye out when shopping for a policy, and make sure the fine print doesn’t include a hurricane deductible of more than five percent.
+The downside is that insurance providers hedge their bets by including hefty hurricane deductibles on New Jersey homeowner policies — usually around 5% of the home’s total value.
+That’s why we’ve taken the time to evaluate the top six insurers in New Jersey to help you shop for a policy, while also providing you with tips for finding the best homeowners insurance in the Garden State.

-How We Found the Best Homeowners Insurance in New Jersey
+How We Found the Best New Jersey Homeowners Insurance Companies

-We evaluated the five largest homeowners insurance providers in the state by market share.
+We evaluated the six largest homeowners insurance providers in the state by market share.
 Aside from reasonable deductibles, we looked for well-rounded coverage, strong financial backing, great customer support, and ample discount opportunities.

-Each New Jersey provider was held up to the same strict criteria that we developed for our national review of the Best Homeowners Insurance Providers.
+Each New Jersey provider was held up to the same strict criteria that we developed for our review of the best homeowners insurance providers.
 For an unbiased look at their credentials, we turned to financial scores from the independent agency A.M.
 Best, as well as customer ratings from Consumer Reports and J.D.
 Power.

-State Farm earns solid praise across the board, taking home an “A” from A.M.
-Best for financial stability, as well as top customer satisfaction scores from Consumer Reports and J.D.
+State Farm earns solid praise across the board, taking home an A from A.M.
+Best for financial stability, as well as decent customer satisfaction scores from Consumer Reports and J.D.
 Power.
 Besides strong ratings, there’s a lot to like about this big-name national provider.